VincentVanlaer/mesa-school-labs/content/thursday/lab-2.md

 ![mesa output](/thursday/gradT_RCstar_Noll2024.png "Fig. 1: Central structure of a 1 M⊙ core helium burning star in terms of radiative and adiabatic temperature gradients vs. the fractional mass.
 The radiative and adiabatic gradients are shown in solid blue and dashed black lines, respectively.We also show the convective core and partially mixed regions in pale pink and green.
 Figure from Noll et al. (2024)")

 Nevertheless, one thing we know is that the properties of the PM region have a significant effect on the Brunt-Väisälä frequency $N$ profile, i.e. on the stratification inside the star.
 Thanks to asteroseismology, there is one observable quantity, called the period spacing $\Delta \Pi_{\ell}$, that can be used to probe the stratification inside a star thanks to its global oscillation modes.
 Don't worry if you don't know anything about asteroseismology, you will learn more about it on Friday.
 The only thing you need to know for now is that we can measure this period spacing for stars observed by photometry and thanks to the equation below we can infer information about the stratification in the near core region.
+Just for information the period spacing is defined as:

 $$ \Delta \Pi_{\ell} = \frac{2 \pi^2}{\sqrt{\ell{\ell+1}}} \left( \int \frac{N}{r} \mathrm{d}r \right)^{-1}  $$
 where the integral is over the region with $N^2 > 0$, i.e. the radiative region.
+In the above equation, $\ell$ is the angular degree from the spherical harmonics basis.

 To illustrate more intuitively the physics probed by the period spacing, we will show that its variations are linked to the size of the radiative region in a star.
 As such, the period spacing can also be used as a proxy size of the helium core in some cases ([Montalbán et al. 2013](https://ui.adsabs.harvard.edu/abs/2013ApJ...766..118M/abstract)).

-Measured values of $\Delta \Pi_{\ell}$ for stars observed by the *Kepler* telescope range between 250 and 340 s (Mosser et al. 2012, 2014, Vrard et al. 2016), which is on average larger than the values infered from standard stellar models ([Constantino et al. 2015](https://ui.adsabs.harvard.edu/abs/2015MNRAS.452..123C/abstract)).
+Measured values of $\Delta \Pi_{\ell}$ for stars observed by the *Kepler* telescope range between 250 and 340 s ([Mosser et al. 2012](https://ui.adsabs.harvard.edu/abs/2012A%26A...540A.143M/abstract), [2014](https://ui.adsabs.harvard.edu/abs/2014A%26A...572L...5M/abstract), [Vrard et al. 2016](https://ui.adsabs.harvard.edu/abs/2016A%26A...588A..87V/abstract)), which is on average larger than the values infered from standard stellar models ([Constantino et al. 2015](https://ui.adsabs.harvard.edu/abs/2015MNRAS.452..123C/abstract)).
 In order to explain measured values of the period spacing, several mechanisms have been proposed over the last decades:
 1. Overshooting and penetrative convection.
 2. Semiconvection (Schwarzschild & Härm 1969, [Castelani et al. 1971b](https://link.springer.com/article/10.1007/BF00649680)).
 3. Maximal overshoot ([Constantino et al. 2015](https://ui.adsabs.harvard.edu/abs/2015MNRAS.452..123C/abstract)).